CALL: 647 358 5599 ACTIVE STRIDE THERAPY

 WHAT IS PHYSIOTHERAPY?

 Physiotherapy, also known as physical therapy, is a healthcare profession that focuses on improving mobility, function, and quality of life.
 It utilizes a variety of techniques, exercises, and modalities to address a wide range of conditions and injuries.
 The Physiotherapist will provide a one on one assessment of your physical abilities and pain symptoms and provide a plan to improve your pain, strength, range of motion and functional abilities.
 Sessions may include hands-on treatments, exercise, and a variety of other therapeutic tools to address your goals for treatment.
+As well we provide Physiotherapy and rehabilitation for Work injuries, Motor vehicle Accident injuries and Sport injuries.
 There are many benefits of Physiotherapy, please review below.

 Benefits of Physiotherapy: